-The carbon reduction management plan will consider a 5 years period (2021-2025) with the aim of maintaining the emissions down, this means that the emission indicator must not increase along the period.
+The carbon reduction management plan will consider a 5 year period (2021-2025) with the aim of maintaining a reduction in emissions, this means that the emission indicator must not increase along the period.

 This target will be monitored periodically (annually) in order to check if the expected results are aligned to the real ones.
 In order to achieve the target a series of project will be implemented.